KhronosGroup/glTF/extensions/README.md

 To create a new extension, use the [extension template](Template.md) and open a pull request into this repo.
 Make sure to add the extension to the glTF Extension Registry (top of this file).

-If the extension adds a new top-level array, its elements should inherit all properties of `glTFChildOfRootProperty.schema.json`.
+If the extension adds a new top-level array (by extending the root glTF object), its elements should inherit all properties of `glTFChildOfRootProperty.schema.json`.
 Other objects introduced by the extension should inherit all properties of `glTFProperty.schema.json`.
 By glTF 2.0 conventions, schemas should allow additional properties.
 See [`KHR_lights_punctual`](2.0/Khronos/KHR_lights_punctual) as an example.

 If lack of extension support prevents proper geometry loading, extension specification _must_ state that (and such extension must be mentioned in `extensionsRequired` top-level glTF property).